Michael Stutes: 2011

 Stutes was promoted to the majors for the first time after José Contreras was placed on the 15-day DL on April 25, 2011.
 He made his debut that day, recording one perfect inning of relief against the Arizona Diamondbacks, as well as recording his first major league strikeout, against Kelly Johnson.
 Stutes stayed in the majors for the rest of the season, including pitching in Game 1 of the 2011 National League Division Series against the St. Louis Cardinals.
 In 57 games in 2011, he went 6-2 with a 3.63 ERA and 13 holds, striking out 58 in 62 innings.

 2012

 After just 5.2 innings pitched in the 2012 season, Stutes was placed on the 15-Day disabled list with right shoulder inflammation.
 Stutes was then shut down for the season after arthroscopic surgery on the shoulder.

 2013

 Stutes started the season with the Lehigh Valley IronPigs, the Phillies Triple-A affiliate, before being called up to the Phillies on May 24.
 He pitched with Philadelphia for a month before being placed on the disabled list on June 23 with biceps tendinitis.
 At the very end of the season, on September 20, Stutes was activated off the disabled list, and made two more appearances.
 In 16 games with the Phillies in 2013, he went 3-1 with a 4.58 ERA and three holds, striking out nine in 17.2 innings.

 2014

-On March 26, 2014 Stutes was released by the Phillies and became a free agent.
+On March 11, 2014, Stutes was sent outright to Triple-A Lehigh Valley IronPigs.
+He was released on March 26.